-What distinguishes Komodo on Rinca and Komodo Island?
-At Komodo Island, the natural condition is dominated by more forests, while on Rinca Island there are more savannahs.
+What distinguishes Komodo on Rinca and Komodo Islands?
+At Komodo Island, the natural condition is dominated by more forests, while there are more savannahs on Rinca Island.
 The savannah on Rinca Island is very wide, visible barren to the top of the hill.
 But that is what is an interesting sight on Rinca Island.
-The condition of the geographical contours on Rinca Island which has more savanna and tends to heat up the weather also makes Komodo will be more aggressive than on Komodo Island.
+The condition of the geographical contours on Rinca Island, which has more savanna and tends to heat the weather, also makes Komodo will be more aggressive than on Komodo Island.

 Komodo National Park is located between Sumbawa Island and Flores Island.
 It’s administratively located in Komodo District, West Manggarai Regency, East Nusa Tenggara.
-Uniquely, this park is located in the wallace area of Indonesia.
-The wallace region is formed from a meeting of two continents that form a unique row of volcanic islands and consists of a mixture of birds and animals from Australia and Asia.
-That is why in Komodo National Park have 254 species of plants, 58 species of animals and 128 species of birds.
+Uniquely, this Park is located in the Wallace area of Indonesia.
+The Wallace region is formed from a meeting of two continents that form a unique row of volcanic islands and consists of a mixture of birds and animals from Australia and Asia.
+That is why Komodo National Park has 254 species of plants, 58 species of animals and 128 species of birds.
 No wonder if not only dragons that we can meet here but also horses, wild bulls, deer, male wild boar and various types of birds.

-To reach the National Park of Komodo is not difficult.
+Reaching the National Park of Komodo is relatively easy.
 Daily flights are available on the route Bali – Labuan Bajo or Komodo Island Airport – Bali, each of which takes about 1.5 hours.
-If the weather allows you to try a motorboat that connects between islands from Sape in West Nusa Tenggara.
+If the weather allows you try a motorboat that connects between islands from Sape in West Nusa Tenggara.
 Pelni ships from Bali and Lombok stop here every two weeks.

-Komodo has a very strong sense of smell and can smell blood up to 5 kilometers, for security reasons menstruating women should not visit Komodo Island and rinca Island, because it is more vulnerable to attack by Komodo.
+Komodo has a strong sense of smell and can smell blood up to 5 kilometres; for security reasons, menstruating women should not visit Komodo Island and Rinca Island because it is more vulnerable to attack by Komodo.

 You may also like: Explore the surrounding countryside of Yogyakarta